matsunagalab/differentiable_BTR/README.md

-# End-to-End differentiable blind tip reconstruction
+# End-to-end differentiable blind tip reconstruction

 This repository contains Jupyter notebooks for the end-to-end differentiable blind tip reconstruction (BTR) used in Matsunaga et al. (2022).